 Each faculty member is evaluated by students enrolled in OSU-Oklahoma City courses.
-A summary of these evaluations is shared with the department and division heads.
+A summary of these evaluations is shared with the department heads and deans.
 Summaries are filed in the faculty member's RPT/CPTR folder.

 In the spring of the academic year, each faculty member participates in the faculty appraisal process that uses the Faculty Evaluation Document (Appendix C).
-The appraisal is discussed in a conference with the department head/division head.
+The appraisal is discussed in a conference with the department head/ dean.
 Recommendations for retention, salary increases and/or promotions are made at this time.
 Salary increases and promotions are based on merit and reflect increased proficiency and productivity in teaching and service to the school.
 Within the limits of fiscal resources, every effort is made to maintain faculty compensation at levels that will attract and retain individuals of outstanding ability.

 A prerequisite of a strong faculty is an active involvement in decisions affecting its own membership.
 Such active involvement is especially critical in appointments to and separations from the faculty.
-Accordingly, an OSU-Oklahoma City Reappointment, Promotion and Tenure Screening Committee will be formed annually composed of ten members as follows: five faculty members appointed by Faculty Senate, two department heads from different divisions selected by the Academic Division Head Council, one division head selected by the Academic Division Head Council, the previous Faculty Senate president for one year following the year as chair, and the current president of Faculty Senate who will serve as the Committee chairperson in a non-voting capacity.
+Accordingly, an OSU-Oklahoma City Reappointment, Promotion and Tenure Screening Committee will be formed annually composed of ten members as follows: five faculty members appointed by Faculty Senate, two department heads from different schools selected by the Deans' Council, one dean selected by the Deans' Council, the previous Faculty Senate president for one year following the year as chair, and the current president of Faculty Senate who will serve as the Committee chairperson in a non-voting capacity.